jtanguy/julien.jhome.fr-old/posts/2013-05-06-updating-to-hakyll-4.md

 # Visual design

-As you may have noticed, the design has quite changed.
+As you may have noticed, the design has changed.
 I took a lot of design ideas from <http://gist.io>.

-You may also noticed the small icons on the site header.
+There are also some small icons on the site header.
 These are provided by [font awsome](http://fortawesome.github.io/Font-Awesome), an iconic font designed for Twitter Bootstrap.
 I may include more of these icons in the future.

 # Projects page